googleforgames/open-match-docs/site/content/en/docs/Getting Started/_index.md

 - Sleeps to emulate a player on the main menu of the game before searching for a match.
 - Creates a ticket and sends the request to Open Match.
-- Waits to be given an assignment.
+- Waits to be given an Assignment.
-- Sleeps to emulate playing a game connected to the given assignment.
+- Sleeps to emulate playing a game connected to the given Assignment.

 ### Director

 [Source code](https://github.com/googleforgames/open-match/blob/{{< param release_branch >}}/examples/demo/components/director/director.go)

-This emulates the component that tells Open Match what kind of matches to find and gives found matches assignments.
+This emulates the component that tells Open Match what kind of matches to find and gives found matches Assignments.
 The steps it takes:

 - Request Open Match to fetch matches from Tickets belonging to the specified pool.
 The Director does not specify any constraints for the Pool so all the currently searching tickets are considered.
 - For each match found, assign the Tickets in that match to a random IP address.
 In a normal system, this would be asking a dedicated game server host (such as [Agones](https://agones.dev/site/)) for an IP of a game server instance.